 Our location with the South Downs National Park and within a Nitrate Vulnerable Zone meant we needed to find a solution that would ensure there would be zero risk to both the local environment but also our own and the local water company’s borehole supply.

-The system was designed to deal with 40m3/day during seasonal production and using Bio-Bubbles Advanced Aeration process is able to cope with large seasonal fluctuations typical of wineries.
-The system is based on a a sequenced batch reactor (SBR) is ideally suited because it can operate successfully with feast and famine conditions.
+The system was designed to deal with 40m3/day during seasonal production and using the Bio-Bubbles Advanced Aeration process is able to cope with large seasonal fluctuations typical of wineries.
+The system is based on a sequenced batch reactor (SBR) and is ideally suited because it can operate successfully with feast and famine conditions.
 With wineries; vast quantities of waste are produced for just 2 ~ 3 months in a year, the waste is typically 15 ~ 20 times organically stronger than sewage waste and with an eventual capacity to process circa 1,200 metric tons of grapes means the treatment plant has a population equivalent to circa 2000 PE.
-As a contrast for the other 9 months, the only waste produced is by permanent staff and visitors.
+In contrast for the other 9 months, the only waste produced is by permanent staff and visitors.

-The Bio Bubble process is a modular design facilitating growth in line with the business’ plan as well as probably being the most environmentally friendly process on the market.
+The Bio Bubble process is a modular design facilitating growth in line with the business plan as well as probably being the most environmentally friendly process on the market.